We can treat normal/non-changing clear/flesh coloured moles up to a diameter of 6-7mm.

 “Moles are made of cells called melanocytes.
 Melanocytes are found scattered throughout our skin and are the cells that make our skin become tanned by generating a pigment called melanin.
 A mole is made of many melanocyte cells clustered together”

+Most people have a mole or two, some people have dozens.
 They can appear more frequently as we age and can be flat, raised and any colour from flesh coloured through to very dark.
 Depending on colour and location they can be seen as something rather beautiful but many people simply find theirs unsightly.

-How do we do this?
+How do we reduce them?

 What happens then?

-The mole will dry, shrink and over the few days after treatment will form a crust.This crust must not be tampered with or picked and must be allowed to drop away naturally.
-At this point the mole will appear flatter but may still be slightly pink.
+Diathermy – Initially after treatment the moles will look whiter.
+Over the next few days the moles will dry, shrink and form a crust.
+These crusts must be allowed to drop away naturally.
+At this point the moles will appear flatter but may still be slightly pink as they will still be healing.
 We recommend sunscreen at this point (and forever all over!)